Satyavani/angular/angular_basic/angular-tour-of-heroes/README.md

 * Added ngModel from FormsModule to app.module to use two-way binding for Hero name input box in template.
 * Added <input [(ngModel)]> for two-way binding of the  hero.name property.

+## Displaying a list
+* Added mock-heroes.ts by exporting a `constant HEROES`
+* Using the constant to initialize a property in heroes.component
+* Using *ngFor displying the list of heroes in heroes.component.html template.
+Ex: `*ngFor="let hero of heroes"`
+* Displying the master-detail view for heroes.
+    * Initialize the selectedHero property with `(click)` listener in heroes.component.ts.
+    * Using *ngIf to check whether a hero is selected or not.
+Ex: `*ngIf="selectedHero"`.
+* Differenciating the selected hero with a different css class using class binding. `[class.selected]="hero === selectedHero"`.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.